2023 Formula Regional Americas Championship: First half

 The 2023 season began at NOLA Motorsports Park, just like the year before.
 Crosslink Kiwi's Ryan Shehan took pole position for the opening race and led that encounter lights-to-flag.
 Cameron Racing's Nick Persing was trying to attack him, but then made a mistake and had to spend the rest of his race defending from Shehan's teammate Cooper Becklin.
 Race two started the same way, before Persing went off at the halfway point and had to retire his car.
-This allowed Beckling into second and promoted his teammate Callum Hedge onto the podium closely behind.
+This allowed Becklin into second and promoted his teammate Callum Hedge onto the podium closely behind.
 Becklin had pole position for the first race, but was quickly overtaken by Hedge and Persing.
 He then held on to third before locking up and being hit by Shehan behind.
 He fell down the order, and Shehan took his third podium of the weekend to leave Avondale with a 17-point lead over Hedge.

 Hedge was first in qualifying at Road America.
 He was unchallenged during the first race, with Becklin behind him having to defend from Shehan.
 The latter's pace eventually proved to be too much and Becklin had to let him through.
 The second race began with a red-flag interruption because of a crash between Crosslink Kiwi's Max Hewitt and IGY6's Hayden Bowlsbey, but when it restarted, Hedge was similarly dominant to take another win.
 Shehan did not have to pass anyone this time to come second, and Becklin had to fend off his teammate Bryson Morris to take third.
 Race three was also interrupted, by two safety car periods, but Hedge remained unbeaten.
 Shehan was second again, fending off a late attack by Becklin.
 His triple win took Hedge into the championship lead, four points ahead of Shehan.

 Only nine drivers were on the road at Mid-Ohio.
 The qualifying session was rained off, meaning Hedge was awarded pole position by virtue of his standings lead.
 He led Shehan all race long to take his fourth straight win, with Becklin third once again after he fended off Jensen's Oliver Westling at the start and the latter made a mistake.
 Shehan was on pole position for the second race, but it took less than a corner for Hedge to steal the lead away.
 Shehan and Becklin kept close to the leader, but the finishing order remained the same for the fifth time in a row.
 The third race saw another win from pole position for Hedge, with the podium consisting of the same three drivers as it had for the last two whole weekends.
 A second triple win for Hedge saw his championship lead grow to 25 points.